prateek205/TextCounter/README.md

 # 🗒️ Text Counter Application
 This Application is design for the Text Utility in which we can modify the text with various features like upperCase, lowerCase, copyText, savedText, show the number of character and an words and also display the reading per minute it can also be display in `dark` and `light` mode using `toggle mode`.
-As it is build by HTML, CSS and JavaScript Technology with responsive.
+As it is build by HTML, CSS and JavaScript Technology with responsive for small devices using `@mediaQuery` or `bootstrap` framework.

 # 🚀 Technology Used
 - HTML,